 - Building code and plans, and specifications compliance.

-Richard Greenleaf has practiced construction law for over 35 years and arbitrated over 200 cases through award with claims amounts in excess of $500 million and projects with values exceeding $6 billion.
+Richard Greenleaf has practiced construction law for over 35 years and arbitrated over 250 construction cases through award with claims amounts in excess of $600 million and projects with values exceeding $6 billion.
+He also mediates select cases and has acted as project neutral and dispute review board member/early neutral evaluator on ongoing projects.
 He started his practice as a trial lawyer litigating large scale commercial and energy cases on the Texas gulf coast.
 His practice grew from a regional to a national practice, and he has been involved in projects in 42 states and internationally.
 Rick has represented owners, contractors, developers, sureties, subcontractors, homeowners associations, architects, engineers, suppliers, fabricators, and specialty contractors.
-He now devotes most of his time to serving as a neutral in complex and high dollar disputes.
+He now devotes his practice to serving as a neutral in complex and high dollar disputes.
 He was the founding co-chair of the College of Commercial Arbitrators Construction Arbitration Section.
 Rick’s previous legal and current ADR practice focuses largely on scheduling, critical path analysis and evaluation, changes in work scope and delays and disruptions to the construction process.
 He has extensive expertise in all areas of construction, energy and mining.
 Rick has served as a sole arbitrator as well as on arbitration panels for the American Arbitration Association, the Centre for Dispute Resolution, International Chamber of Commerce International Court of Arbitration, and the International Center for Conflict Prevention and Resolution.

 Experienced in all areas of dispute resolution, including mediation, arbitration, med-arb hybrids, and dispute review boards.
 Has been an American Arbitration Association Construction Panelist for 28 years, arbitrating and serving as chair on numerous construction disputes on both national and international cases.
 International arbitrator experience includes cases for the International Centre for Dispute Resolution (ICDR), International Chamber of Commerce International Court of Arbitration (ICC), and the International Center for Conflict Prevention and Resolution (CPR).
 Has extensive construction mediation experience and is a member of the American Arbitration Association National Panel of Mediators as well as a member of their Master Panel.
 Served as an AAA Faculty program facilitator for many years.
 Serves as a “Rule 7” arbitrator regarding issues of consolidation and joinder as well as special master on disputes involving Electronically Stored Information (ESI).